 The TL;DR version – the Clover Rollover jackpot looks like a big one but the amount that can be won with a minimum line bet is very much smaller, and the same goes for most of the other Virtue Fusion slots progressives.

-The best known local progressive is of course Fluffy Favourites and here, a number of local jackpot servers offer the opportunity to win up to £50,000 at some sites – read our Fluffy Favourites article for a detailed discussion of seed and maximum jackpot values at different sites.
+The best known local progressive is of course Fluffy Favourites and here, a number of local jackpot servers with various seed and maximum jackpot values offer the opportunity to win up to £50,000 at some sites.
 The progressive versions of Fluffy and its sequel Fluffy Too (which shares the same jackpot) are found only at sites for which 888 UK Limited holds the licence – but that is an awful lot of sites!
 Other Eyecon progressives such as Shaman’s Dream and White Wizard work in a similar way.
 There’s also a Mega Jackpot version of the Fluffy slots which is available on the Dragonfish network and although it is still technically a local progressive, the jackpot has been set to drop less frequently and can grow to as much as £500,000.

 Another set of local progressives are those attached to slots by Playtech subsidiary Ash Gaming and these include Winnings of Oz, Fairest of Them All and other fairytale themed slots.
 These slots are widely available at bigger Virtue Fusion bingo sites and as with Fluffy Favourites, each site or group of sites has its own jackpot server; even so the jackpots run into the tens and sometimes hundreds of thousands.
 Moreover, some of the jackpot servers are serving an awful lot of players and this can occasionally result in some extremely large jackpots waiting to be won.
-For instance, as of July 2016 the Winnings of Oz progressive jackpot at Gala Coral (i.e. Gala Bingo, Coral Bingo, Gala Casino and Coral Casino) had reached a staggering £2.1 million – and unlike the Clover Rollover jackpot this can be won by any player playing at any stake level (although bigger bet sizes have a better chance of winning).
+For instance, in summer 2016 the Winnings of Oz progressive jackpot at Gala Coral (i.e. Gala Bingo, Coral Bingo, Gala Casino and Coral Casino) had reached a staggering £2.1 million – and unlike the Clover Rollover jackpot this can be won by any player playing at any stake level (although bigger bet sizes have a better chance of winning).
+This particular jackpot finally dropped during January 2017 by which time it had exceeded £3 million.

 Since every stake contributes to the jackpot, the more people who play the slot the faster the jackpot grows.
 But the more the jackpot grows, the more people are enticed by the sheer size of the jackpot to play that particular slot instead of a different slot.
 This means that a recently seeded jackpot will grow slowly but as the jackpot gets bigger, the rate at which it gets bigger will start to accelerate and eventually start to run away as more and more people flock to play the slot, resulting in situations like the one described above with the Ash Gaming jackpots where one has grown to a massive size compared to the others.